abbreviatedman/spellbound/data/quotes.md

 162
 00:09:46,608 --> 00:09:48,876
-And the ones I do...
+And the ones I do…

 163
 00:09:48,977 --> 00:09:53,614